Chargebee valued at $1.4 billion in new $125 million fundraise – TechCrunch

 “He was solving a very boring problem but in very interesting ways, and he used to share the story of how he is building a company,” he said in an earlier interview.
 “That was my inspiration that I should start my company like that.
 So while working at other companies we saved enough and acquired skills to start this.”

 The startup’s offerings today are not limited to just billing.
-It also helps businesses plug revenue leakage, increase customer loyalty, expand into new categories with the backend ready, and experiment with pricing plans — introducing and removing them within 30 minutes.
+It also helps businesses plug revenue leakage, increase customer loyalty, expand into new categories with the backend ready and experiment with pricing plans — introducing and removing them within 30 minutes.

-It supports over 100 currencies, and dozens of popular payment gateways, including Stripe, Braintree, WorldPay and PayPal, and its global tax management coverage also helps businesses to expand to new markets.
+It supports over 100 currencies, and dozens of popular payment gateways, including Stripe, Braintree, WorldPay and PayPal, and its global tax management coverage also helps businesses expand to new markets.
 MakeSpace, an on-demand storage company, used Chargebee’s services to scale from four markets to 31 in one year, for instance.

-The startup has amassed over 3,000 customers, most of whom are based in the U.S. and Europe.
-Some of these customers include brands such as cloud software Okta, business software firm Freshworks, calendar invites manager Calendly, training platform Linux Academy, and Japanese tech giant Fujitsu.
+The startup has amassed more than 3,000 customers, most of whom are based in the U.S. and Europe.
+Some of these customers include brands such as cloud software Okta, business software firm Freshworks, calendar invites manager Calendly, training platform Linux Academy and Japanese tech giant Fujitsu.

 Subramanian said Chargebee’s revenue has doubled in the past 12 months and customer’s revenue has grown by 125%, though he didn’t disclose figures.